khsamonte/nihongo-nook/markdown/learning/first-year-studying-japanese.md

 ### Current routine:

-+ Dedicating most of my free time to consuming Japanese content _repetitively_.
++ ・Dedicating most of my free time to consuming Japanese content _repetitively_.
-+ Eliminated Kanji rote writing from my routine altogether.
++ ・Eliminated Kanji rote writing from my routine altogether.
 Writing is effective for some people - I'm just not one of them.
 I find mnemonics to be more effective, but I don't spend a lot of time thinking about it.
-+ Active listening immersion during 2.5 hours of commute and passive listening at work.
++ ・Active listening immersion during 2.5 hours of commute and passive listening at work.
-+ Occasionally chatting and talking in Japanese to my partner (she is N2-level).
++ ・Occasionally chatting and talking in Japanese to my partner (she is N2-level).
-+ Finishing my daily Anki flashcards in the morning.
++ ・Finishing my daily Anki flashcards in the morning.
 My card format is: Kanji in front, reading/meaning/audio/sentence at the back.

 ### An honest rating of my present skills: